-The top 10 Neapolitan pizza in Toronto
+The top 15 Neapolitan pizza in Toronto

 With multiple locations in Toronto a delicious freshly baked pie is never too far away.
 It's a classic Neapolitan recipe with a few tweaks, most notably it's double proofed, which gives it a delicious sourdough-like flavour.

-This Roncesvalles Village pizzeria offers pies in a choice of styles, Rome or Naples, the latter of which is made on a traditional crispy thin dough that is soft and pliable at its centre.
+This Roncy pizzeria offers pies in a choice of styles, Rome or Naples, the latter of which is made on a traditional crispy thin dough that is soft and pliable at its centre.
 Here, liberal toppings include wild boar meatballs, caramelized shallots, and broccoli purée.

-This pizza joint is Etobicoke is a destination for Neapolitan pizza.
+This pizza joint is Etobicoke's ultimate destination for Neapolitan pizza.
 Each pizza is made with flour imported from Italy.

+All pies at this Italian joint on Jarvis are prepared in a wood fire oven.
+There's over a dozen red and white pizzas to select from so you can try something new with each visit.

+If you find yourself in the Yonge & Eglinton area craving Neapolitan pizza this is your spot.
+Offerings range from your classic Marinara to the more unique Tonno e cipolla featuring tuna.

+The Neapolitan pizzas at this Annex restaurant are made with ’00’ flour and Campania tomatoes from Italy.
+Each pizza is perfectly soft, moist centre with a thin, crisp, slightly charred crust.
+They're also cooked in a bell oven from Italy.

+This Etobicoke joint is what you a call “don’t judge a book by its cover” establishment.
+While the interior may be no-frills the pizza is the real deal.
+Order one of their signature pies or opt to make your own.

-Jesse Milns at Pizzeria Libretto.
-With files from Liora Ipsum.
+Jesse Milns at Annette Food Market.
+With files from Jaclyn Skrobacky and Liora Ipsum.

 Join the conversation Load comments